nodesignjs/popper/README.md

 ### CSS Animation

-The cssName parameter allows you to add CSS animations when showing and hiding a pop-up layer.
+The cssName parameter allows you to add CSS animations when showing and hiding the popper.

 ```js
 const popper = new Popper({